OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 # Simple Setup Process

-This intended as a simplified setup set-by-step guide (in comparison to the [README](../README.md)).
+This intended as a simplified setup step-by-step guide to running `riak_test` tests on a fresh machine.

 ## Decide Paths

 You need to decide on destinations for the following:

-- A runtime for Riak instances running tests (e.g. "~/rt/riak")
+- A runtime for Riak instances running tests (e.g. `~/rt/riak`)

-- A destination in which to build riak releases to be tested (e.g. "~/test_build/current/riak" and "~test_build/previous/riak")
+- A destination in which to build riak releases to be tested (e.g. `~/test_build/current/riak` and `~test_build/previous/riak`)

-- A location for the riak_test software itself, where the tests will be built and test scripts will be run and logs will be stored (e.g. "~/riak_test")
+- A location for the riak_test software itself, where the tests will be built and test scripts will be run and logs will be stored (e.g. `~/riak_test`)

-There will also need to be a test configuration file (".riak_test.config"), which must be in the root of the home directory of the user running tests.
+There will also need to be a test configuration file (`.riak_test.config`), which must be in the root of the home directory of the user running tests.

 ## Prerequisites